centralnicgroup-opensource/rtldev-middleware-python-sdk/README.md

 * [Development Guide](https://hexonet-python-sdk.readthedocs.io/en/latest/developmentguide.html)

 ## How to use this module in your project
-All you need to can be found [here](https://hexonet-python-sdk.readthedocs.io/en/latest/#usage-guide).
+All you need to know, can be found [here](https://hexonet-python-sdk.readthedocs.io/en/latest/#usage-guide).

 ## Contributing